Art programme, charity activities to be held to mark Vu Lan festival

 Within the framework of the programme, financial support will be given to Vietnamese Heroic Mothers, and elderly people who live alone or in disadvantaged situations.

-The programme will fund about VNĐ450 million to build a canteen with a capacity of 160 students at Nam Tý Primary School in Hua Thanh Commune in Điện Biên District, Điện Biên Province.
+The programme will fund about 450 million VND to build a canteen with a capacity of 160 students at Nam Ty primary school in Hua Thanh commune in Dien Bien district, Dien Bien province.

 Vu Lan festival is celebrated annually on the 15th day of the seventh month in the lunar calendar.